Krzysztof Ratajski: 2018

-In February 2018 Ratajski became the first Polish player to win a PDC event when he beat Daryl Gurney 6–4 in the final of the sixth UK Open qualifier.
-Due to his failure at Q-School in January, he had to play on the Challenge Tour, which he won one event in and made another final.
-Due to these successes, he was able to play some Players Championships towards the end of 2018.
+In February Ratajski became the first Polish player to win a PDC event, defeating Daryl Gurney 6–4 in the final of the sixth UK Open qualifier.

-Ratajski won his second PDC title on 20 October 2018, defeating Chris Dobey 6–2 in the final of Players Championship 21, despite not having a tour card.
+Ratajski won a Players Championship event on 20 October 2018, defeating Chris Dobey 6–2 in the final of Players Championship 21, despite not having a tour card.
 Ratajski also won Players Championship 22 the following day, joining an elite club of only 8 PDC players to win two Players Championship titles in a single weekend by beating Adrian Lewis 6–4.
-His weekend “double header” win secured his place at the 2019 PDC World Darts Championship, where he lost to Seigo Asada, the 2018 Players Championship Finals, where he beat Gerwyn Price and Adrian Lewis before losing to Danny Noppert, and the 2018 Grand Slam of Darts, where he beat Raymond van Barneveld and Adam Smith-Neale and losing to Michael Smith, playing in Group B, (that meant that he went through to the Last 16 stage) and lost to Jonny Clayton, as well as his tour card for 2019.
+His weekend “double header” win secured him a place at the 2019 PDC World Darts Championship.
+Ratajski also made the 2018 Players Championship Finals, where he beat Gerwyn Price and Adrian Lewis before losing to Danny Noppert, and the 2018 Grand Slam of Darts, where he was drawn in Group B. He defeated Raymond van Barneveld and Adam Smith-Neale and losing to Michael Smith, which meant that he went through to the last 16 stage where he lost to Jonny Clayton.